RANDCorporation/Artists-in-the-Pandemic/README.md

 # RAND Commentary – Artists and Cultural Workers in the Pandemic
 ED & Labor Unit

+This GitHub repository supports two RAND Commentaries written by James Marrone, Susan Resetar, and Daniel Schwam.
+The first can be found at the URL: https://www.rand.org/blog/2020/07/the-pandemic-is-a-disaster-for-artists.html.
+The second can be found at the URL: https://www.rand.org/blog/2020/07/arts-and-cultural-workers-are-especially-vulnerable.html

 #### -- Project Status: Completed.

 ## Project Description